KevinRSX/landmark-classifier-js/README.md

 python3 -m http.server [port]
 ```

-Open in browser.
+Open in browser `localhost:[port]`.
 Upload a photo of any one of the buildings above and you should be able to see the predictions.